Founding Sesshin

 Full details from Zen Mountain Monastery

-An intensive six-day residential Zen retreat characterized by silence and deep introspection, featuring 7 to 10 hours of daily zazen, chanting services, formal silent meals, work practice, and private teacher interviews.
+An intensive six-day residential Zen retreat characterized by silence and deep introspection.
+The schedule includes 7 to 10 hours of zazen daily, chanting services, formal silent meals, work practice, and private interviews with teachers.

 Zen Mountain Monastery